diamondbybold/frontend-test/README-EN.md

 ## About the challenge

-This is a simple test in whitch you should be able to develop a _Vue/React/Angular/Svelte/Vanilla_ app , using the provided layout as reference.
+This is a simple test in which you should be able to develop a _Vue/React/Angular/Svelte/Vanilla_ app, using the provided layout as reference.
 You'll need to make _requests_ to an API to get some _JSON_ data, filter the response and show them on the page.

 You're welcome to use any boilerplate/approach you feel confortable with, but try to keep it simple.
 We encourage you to use your favourite dev toolset to create an app that's robust.